Starting Spiritual Routine

 - Attend Spiritual Services Regularly

 Stay focused, renew your faith and expand your understanding by attending regular spiritual services.
 If you live near Bangkok, join us for our monthly satsang.
-If you don’t live nearby, consider the weekly online spiritual service offered by American Vedanta.

 - Incorporate Individual Study

 Reflect upon and engage with the spiritual issues that are personally relevant by including weekly individual study in your routine.
 This can take place over lunch, before bed, or at a prescribed time each week.
 We keep a list of books and audio lectures for your individual study needs.
-There also are more resources here.

 - Take Responsibility for Your Spiritual Life

 Don’t mindlessly follow us or anyone else when it comes to spiritual truth, both because you have to understand truth for yourself and because there are various levels of intermediate truth that may or may not be right for you.
-Listening to your own inner compass and contact us when you have a question that your spiritual community isn’t answering adequately.
+Listen to your own inner compass and contact us when you have a question that your spiritual community isn’t answering adequately.

 - Leverage Rituals Thoughtfully

 Every day we are bombarded with ignorance about how to live and think, so it is important that we counteract this bad information with rituals that reinforce our deepest beliefs.
 Discover and thoughtfully incorporate rituals from your childhood faith tradition into your current life as an antidote to this bad thinking.
-As an example, read the American Vedanta essay about the power of saying grace.